giampaolo/giampaolo.github.io/content/blog/2017/psutil-510-system-temperatures-battery-cpu-freq.rst

 What CPU a process is on
 ------------------------

-This will let you know what CPU number a process is currently running on, which is somewhat related to the existent `cpu_affinity() <https://pythonhosted.org/psutil/#psutil.Process.cpu_affinity>`__ functionality.
+This will let you know what CPU number a process is currently running on, which is somewhat related to the existing `cpu_affinity() <https://pythonhosted.org/psutil/#psutil.Process.cpu_affinity>`__ functionality.
 The relevant commit is `here <https://github.com/giampaolo/psutil/pull/954/files>`__.
-It is interesting to use this method to visualize how the OS scheduler continuously evenly reassigns processes to different CPUs  (see `cpu_distribution.py <https://github.com/giampaolo/psutil/blob/master/scripts/cpu_distribution.py>`__ script).
+It is interesting to use this method to visualize how the OS scheduler continuously evenly reassigns processes to different CPUs (see `cpu_distribution.py <https://github.com/giampaolo/psutil/blob/release-5.1.0/scripts/cpu_distribution.py>`__ script).

 CPU affinity